Lonetal (Lone valley).

 |1961||abrupt end of excavation because of death of Robert Wetzel.|

-The Hohlenstein (literally Hollow Rock) is not a cave, it is a limestone cliff at the southern rim of the Lonnetal (Lone valley).
+The Hohlenstein (literally Hollow Rock) is not a cave, it is a limestone cliff at the southern rim of the Lonetal (Lone valley).
 It is hollowed by numerous small caves, hence the name.
 The caves are Hohlenstein-Stadel (barn), die kleine Scheuer (small barn) and the Bärenhöhle (Bear's Cave).
-Stadel and Bärenhöhle are true caves, the kleine Scheuer is just an overhanging cliff face, a type of shelter called abri by archaeologists.
-All three caves are important palaeontological and archaelogic locations.
+Stadel and Bärenhöhle are true caves, the Kleine Scheuer is just an overhanging cliff face, a type of shelter called abri by archaeologists.
+All three caves are important palaeontological and archaeological locations.
 Like the other famous places along the Lonetal they were excavated in the second half of the 19th and the first half of the 20th century.
 Today the cave sediments are almost completely removed.

 The first excavations were made by the former priest Oskar Fraas in the year 1861.
 He was in search for palaeologic remains, especially bear bones, and was very successful at the Bärenhöhle: he removed 88 skulls and more than 10,000 bone fragments.
 Because of this the formerly unnamed cave was dubbed Bärenhöhle (Bear's Cave).
 But although he had this enormous success, the excavation was pure vandalizm.
 He concentrated so much on bears bones, but threw away anything else.
 Important archaeological sediments were dug out with shovels, the structure of the findings destroyed, anything but bear bones thrown on huge piles.
 He noticed this himself, during his second excavation in 1866, and moaned about the destruction he created.
 And this is one of the milestones of modern archaeology: when he learned that the thousands of flint pieces he found were remains of man.
 This was the discovery of the Stone Age.